 The building has a full fire sprinkler system and each residential room has a local smoke detector with voice command speakers.
 The building also has an addressable fire alarm system that alerts the fire department for all alarm instances.
 There are smoke and heat detectors in all the hallways with a pull station at every exit.
 There are fire extinguishers in every hallway and each floor has three exits.
 There is a fire hose connection in all stairways and outside the building.
-Four fire drills were conducted during 2021.
-Upgrades were made to the fire equipment in 2022.
+Four fire drills were conducted during 2022.
+Upgrades were made to the fire alarm system in 2023.
+All bedrooms also had new smoke and carbon monoxide detectors installed in 2023.